materials-data-facility/foam_db/README.md

 ## Example Notebooks

-**2022-08-18** This repository is under construction, check back soon
+**2022-08-18** This example notebooks are under construction, check back soon

 # How to Cite this Work
 ```